Success

 I was running as fast as my legs could possibly carry me, tears streaming down my face.
 I am almost there.
 I hear the cheers and sprint through the finish line.
 I hug Theresa Roden as one of my friends jumps on my back.
 This is the best moment of my life.
 I accomplished something I never thought I could do: Hamptons Youth Triathlon.
 I reluctantly signed up for the i-tri program in February of 2016.
 A timid sixth grade girl who hated running, was as far from athletic as it gets, could not ride a bike – I had just agreed to swim 300 yards, bike seven miles, and run a mile and a half.
 But as time went on, I began to believe in myself.
 With each stride or stroke I took I became more and more determined.
 May rolled around and it was time to do the thing I feared most, riding a bike.
 I crashed straight into a huge pine tree, pulled myself out of the tree and kept riding.
 Soon it was race day.
 I was scared out of my mind yet I knew I could finish.
 I got in the water and swam my 300 yards, then I rode my bike the full seven miles.
 Finally, I ran the mile and a half run.
 That was when I cried.
 I ran across the finish line.
 I was so proud of myself!
 The story does not end there.
 I returned and completed two more triathlons.
 All of the coaches have become a huge part of my life and Theresa became like my second mom. i-tri gave me hope.
 I say this because throughout the years I did i-tri I was bullied and put down by my peers. i-tri became a light in the darkness for me.
 Today, I am an alumni coach who is honored to help the girls become more confident and how to use my light to make other’s light shine brighter.

-JULIANA, i-tri Alumnae Coach.
+Juliana, i-tri Alumnae Coach.
 I-TRI 2016, 2017 & 2018

 Pamela